andy-byers/CalicoDB/doc/doc.md

 ### Pager
 The pager module provides in-memory caching for database pages read by the `storage` module.
 It is the pager's job to maintain consistency between database pages on disk and in memory.

+### Tree
+The B<sup>+</sup>-tree logic can be found in the tree module.
+The tree is of variable order, so splits are performed when nodes have run out of physical space.
+The implementation is pretty straightforward.
+We basically do as little as possible to make sure that the tree ordering remains correct.
+This results in a less-balanced tree, but seems to be good for write performance.

 ### WAL
 The WAL record format is similar to that of `RocksDB`.